julioarp/julioarp.github.io/index.md

 Reelection Incentives, Political Budget Cycles and Fiscal Policy: Evidence from the Removal of Reelection Constraints in Mexico’s Local Governments, jointly with Gustavo Torrens and Jinzhe Xiang

+The views expressed on this website are my own and do not necessarily reflect the views of the Inter -American Development Bank (IDB), its Board of Directors, or the countries they represent.